lumaiere/lumaiere/blog/methodology-6-rad.md

 - RAD is secretly what most side projects use, even when the dev pretends they’re “doing Agile.”

 Art Prompt:
-A surrealist dreamscape inspired by Salvador Dalí.
-A distorted, semi-melted prototype app interface hovers over a desert of floating clocks and wireframe structures.
-Vivid cerulean and coral hues swirl through the sky as human figures with typewriter heads collaborate on digital canvases.
-The brushwork is sharp and uncanny, evoking both urgency and creative madness.
-The atmosphere is one of fleeting genius—a moment of innovation suspended in the ether.
+A Cubist exploration of fragmentation and abstraction inspired by Georges Braque.
+Angular planes intersect in muted olive, ochre, and slate hues, forming overlapping instruments and shadowed furniture in a fractured domestic interior.
+The composition shifts perspective across every surface, inviting the viewer to decode a world built from puzzle-like shards.
+The brushwork is deliberate, the palette earthy and intellectual, evoking a quiet, analytical mood.

 Video Prompt:
-Begin with a fast zoom into a glitchy wireframe prototype flickering to life in a digital desert.
-Cut to surreal transitions: melting UI panels, spinning gears with keyboard keys, bursts of color flowing as figures sketch on floating tablets.
-The camera follows ideas as they morph, merge, and deploy with a flourish.
-Quick pace, erratic cuts, and visual echoes of Dalí’s dripping time and Meta’s design system clashing on caffeine.
+Open with rapid cuts between fractured shapes assembling into a recognizable scene—a violin, a chair, a table—then disassemble and morph into geometric abstractions.
+Camera pans glide sideways, then break and pivot as the scene folds inward.
+Transitions slice like broken glass, with soft bursts of ochre and slate unfolding across a shifting cubist dreamscape.
+Pace is cerebral, elegant, and hypnotic.

 Songs to Pair With the Video:
-- “Genesis” by Armors
+- “Alap” by Talvin Singh
-- “Surface” by Aero Flynn
+- “We Move Lightly” by Dustin O’Halloran

 Drop your thoughts below—have you RAD-ed something recently?
 Love it?
 Hate it?
 Still recovering?
 Let’s talk.
-And don’t forget to follow for Episode 7: **Extreme Programming – Code Like You Mean It**.
+And don’t forget to follow for Episode 7: **Extreme Programming – Code Like You Mean It**